Batch API

 File Indicator Considerations

 File Indicators may have one or more of the following hashes: MD5, SHA1, and SHA256.
-When using the Batch API, you can provide values for these hashes using either of the following methods.
+When using the Batch API, you can provide values for these hashes using either of the following methods:

 Define Hashes in the Indicator’s Summary

-field as a concatenated string using colon delimiters (i.e., md5 : sha1 : sha256
+Use this method to define all hash values in the Indicator’s summary field as a concatenated string using colon delimiters (i.e., md5 : sha1 : sha256).

 {